fahadshaikh09/B.Sc-Python-Practicals/README.md

 ## This Repository Contains Following Codes

-1. Program for Following Probelem Statments
+*1. Program for Following Probelem Statments*

 	a.
 Create a program that asks the user to enter their name and their age.
 Print out a message addressed to them that tells them the year that they will turn 100 years old.